 How do I know if I have an infected nose piercing?

-But signs of infection include:
+Signs of infection may include:

 Colored (think: blue or green) and/or smelly discharge